doughodson/mixr-website/pages/linux-notes.md

 title: "Linux Notes"
 permalink: /linux-notes.html
 ---
 Two of the most popular Linux distributions are either Fedora or Ubuntu-based.
 Both are often used to develop and execute MIXR-based simulations.
-This page provides installation and configuration notes to install required prerequisites, compile MIXR libraries and execute examples for the Ubuntu distribution.
+This page provides installation and configuration notes to install required prerequisites for Ubuntu-based systems, build the MIXR specific dependencies, build MIXR libraries, and finally execute MIXR examples.
 A working knowledge of Linux is assumed.

 ### Installing Prerequisites